 How To Make Money Betting On Miami Dolphins

-When the Dolphins were winning Super Bowls in the 1970s, they were backed by what became known as the no-name defense, a bunch of undistinguished individuals who came together as a group to be most effective stoppers of both the run and the pass, allowing the fewest points in the NFL during their perfect 1972 campaign.
+When the Dolphins were winning Super Bowls in the 1970s, they were backed by what became known as the no-name defense, a bunch of undistinguished individuals who came together as a group, allowing the fewest points in the NFL during their perfect 1972 campaign.

 In their Super Bowl years, the Dolphins had Bob Griese at the helm.
-When Dan Marino showed up in Miami, he was simply the most productive quarterback the NFL had ever seen.
-Today, the Dolphins have Ryan Tannehill under center and clearly while he’s the center of attention, Tannehill is often the center of controversy.
+When Dan Marino showed up in Miami, he became the most productive quarterback the NFL had ever seen.
+Today, the Dolphins have a hodge-podge of mediocre quarterbacks.